I'm a Denver-based freelance data reporter. I specialize in:

 I’m a public health reporter with programming and design chops.
 I have eight years of experience managing large collaborative projects and creating public service journalism for and with the audience.

-After four years as a local reporter, I grew tired of only being able to cover issues in my community with spotty anecdotes and opinions.
+After four years as a local reporter at WDET, Detroit's NPR station, I grew tired of only being able to cover issues in my community with spotty anecdotes and opinions.
 So I decided to go back to school and completed a master's degree in data journalism from Columbia University's Graduate School of Journalism in 2022.
 Now I'm using computational techniques to investigate, quantify and contextualize the issues people feel deeply.

 As a mama to a child with special health needs, I know how vulnerable one can feel struggling to find the right providers, navigate insurance, or figure out how to protect your family from environmental hazards.
 That's why I'm especially focused on filling information gaps so people can make the best decisions about their health and hold decision-makers accountable.